 Relocating or travelling with children

-Get legal advice if you want to take the children away from the family home, or move a significant distance from where you are living and you don’t have the other parent or guardian's agreement.
+Get legal advice if you want to take the children away from the family home, or move a significant distance from where you are living and you don’t have the other parent's agreement.

-If you do not have the other parent or guardian's agreement and they apply for court orders, you are likely to be ordered to return the children.
+If you do not have the other parent's agreement and they apply for court orders, you are likely to be ordered to return the children.

-If you and the other parent or guardian share equal parental responsibility for your children, you must talk to each other and try to come to agreement about major long-term decisions.
+If you and the other parent have shared equal or joint parental responsibility for your children, you must talk to each other and try to come to agreement about major long-term decisions.
 This includes if you plan to move to another area, travel overseas and even holiday arrangements.

 You must make a genuine effort to try and reach an agreement before you make arrangements.
 If you cannot agree, a family dispute resolution service may be able to help.
 If you still cannot agree you will need to apply to the court.